 WHEREAS, on February 28, 2022, the Commission and NĀWAHĪ entered into a Contract ADDENDUM #2 to participate in the State Public Charter School Early Learning Program.
 The parties hereto agree to add participation in the early learning program to its existing Charter Contract between the COMMISSION and NĀWAHĪ to incorporate the changes set forth in Act 210 Sessions Law Hawai'i 2021.
-The Time and Performance as identified in the Contract ADDENDUM #2 to participate in the State Public Charter School Early Learning Program is aligned with its charter contract extension which expires 6/30/22; and
+The Time and Performance as identified in the Contract ADDENDUM #2 to participate in the State Public Charter School Early Learning Program is aligned with its charter contract extension which terminated on June 30, 2022; and